 Home page summary of this free site.

 Want to talk ethics with children but are not sure how to begin?
-Well support is at hand with “FABULOUS AUSSIE FABLES”.
+Support is at hand with “FABULOUS AUSSIE FABLES”.

 This lively collection retells 29 timeless fables in modern language, richly illustrated with colourful Australian animals.
 Each short fable engages children in the process of thinking about feelings, actions and consequences in an entertaining way.